If you’re just getting started in the metal detecting hobby, here are a few tips and tricks to make your hunts more productive.

 What to look for when metal detecting in the woods.

+Metal detecting in the woods can yield great results.
 Logging trails are the easiest to find and identify.
 The trails are often larger paths through the woods and wide enough to accommodate a wagon with a horse team.
 A small clearing in the woods is a good sign that the logger may have set up camp there.
 The trails are easier to find in the winter when the leaves are down.
 I have spotted many a trail this way just travelling in a vehicle.
 Search the logging trail itself and both sides of the trail.

 Years ago most homes were heated with wood.
 The entire family would go out into the forest to collect firewood.
 This would include small children who ended up playing more than working and of course would lose coins.
 Trees with initials carved into them is another good place to search around.
 I have found at least four trees on our property with initials carved into them and have found either wheat pennies or old buttons around the trees.
 Look for trees with the old telephone pole spikes driven into them.
 These trees were used as deer stands in the old days even though the stand has long since vanished.